selfsigned/HackThePlanet/Rainfall/level9/walkthrough.md

 In the function setAnnotation, we will memcpy the entirety of our argv[1] into this char array.

-We can override the vtable of the next object, the table that contains the object's methods,  replacing it with addresses to a  shell code in a  memory region we control, also adding a nope slide for extra piece of mind.
+We can override the vtable of the next object, the table that contains the object's methods, replacing it with addresses to a  shell code in a  memory region we control, also adding a nope slide for extra peace of mind.
 Let's get the address of the first object and check what it looks like in memory
 ```shell
 level9@RainFall:~$ ltrace ./level9 ""